seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

 charts often used to visualize population age distributions.

-I suspect that when people see Fig. 1 they have a perceptual tendency to sum the bars toghether rather than take the difference between each bar.
+I suspect that when people see Fig. 1 they have a perceptual tendency to sum the bars together rather than take the difference between each bar.
 The former is typically how a bi-directional bar chart would be interpreted.
 But since the purpose of the visualization is to highlight the CMV awareness gap, it might be better to actually plot the gap